 As the Israel-Hamas conflict in Gaza intensifies, the safety situation at and near the Egypt-Gaza border will deteriorate.
-On November 1st, the Rafah border crossing was partially operational, with its main purpose being to assist in the evacuation of severely injured Palestinians and select foreign individuals.
 Travelers near the Gaza border are advised to leave the area as soon as possible; otherwise, avoid the area.

 Local law prohibits protesting or demonstrating without a permit.
 Being near anti-government protests can draw scrutiny from Egyptian police and security forces.
 U.S. citizens have been detained for participating in demonstrations and posting content on social media perceived as critical of Egypt or its allies.